hulk66/timeline/README.md

 * New Search View.
 Photos can be searched by Date Range, Rating, Camera Make, Country, City, People
 * A new default Album "Last Import" is created and filled by last added photos accessible with a new navigation shortcut
 * A new simple view showing the photos to be sorted into the index is available

+## New 0.85
+* Major re-arrangement with regards to workers.
+Now only one worker process is required - should be fast but due to loading the models now in each preforked worker process they consume more memory.
+On something with only 4GB RAM the number of worker should only be 1.
+With 8GB 3-4 should be ok.
+Due to using preforked workers they will now be scaled down when not needed anymore.
+* Searching for Photos by date, rating, location can now be saved as "smart album" (not really smart but I didn't find a better name).
+Once defined they also can be edited afterwards.
+* For faces it is now detect the expression (happy, sad, neutral ...).
+This will be later used to find some nice photos of happy people.
+I was also trying this with gender and age but it was not very precise

+## Next to come
+* Upload of photos
+* Bug fixing
+*

 ### General View
 <img src="assets/start_view.jpg" width="400"/>